delftwaves/swan-docs/docs/getting_started/intel_fortran/debian/index.rst

    mpirun --version

-We proceed to build SWAN.
+If successful, then we proceed to build SWAN.
 First, we configure SWAN to be built with support for MPI, as follows

 .. code-block:: bash